 Here are some things to consider before pricing online or in-store.

 When it comes to business, here are three types of profit margins to consider when pricing your goods or services:

 - Gross Profit: Gross profit is any income that remains after the cost of goods sold.
-This includes only the costs directly associated with the item for sale, meaning raw materials and labour.
-This does not include debt, taxes or overhead costs.
+This includes only the costs directly associated with the item for sale, meaning raw materials and labor.
+This does not include debt, taxes, or overhead costs.